South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 - Iowa has tied for the eighth-most Quadrant 2 victories in the country (eight).

-- Based on the RPI, the Gamecocks have seven wins over Quadrant 3 opponents, tied for the 47th-most in the nation.
+- The Gamecocks have tied for the 47th-most Quadrant 3 wins in the nation according to the RPI (seven).

 Iowa 2022-23 Best Wins